warkrismagic/mcp-ui-fork_research/packages/client/README.md

 It's rendered in the client with the `<HtmlResource>` React component.

+The HTML method is limited, and the external app method isn't secure enough for untrusted 3rd party sites.
+We need a better method.
+Some ideas we should explore: RSC, remotedom, etc.

 ### UI Action

 UI blocks must be able to interact with the agent.
 In `mcp-ui`, this is done by hooking into events sent from the UI block and reacting to them in the host.
 For example, an HTML may trigger a tool call when a button is clicked by sending an event which will be caught handled by the client.